There was a time when Elijah preferred just eating and sleeping to prophesying (1Kings 19).

 As with him, sometimes the things the Lord brings us back to are vitally connected to following Him in the future.

-For example, in my life for well over five years now, the Lord has brought me once and again back to the Assemblies of God (affectionatly known as the "AG").
+For example, in my life for well over five years now, the Lord has brought me once and again back to the Assemblies of God (affectionately known as the "AG").

 When I left denominational ministry, the first place I landed was an AG church in Burlington Vermont of all places.
 They even let me evangelize a bit.
 When the pastorless AG church in Lyndonville Vermont needed pulpit fills, I gladly drove through the snows of Marshfield on Route 2 East and took the gospel with them into the Union Hall.

-The last time the trustee asked me to preach he asked me to serve up the Lord's Supper and I did happily did, under the Bingo Board no less.
+The last time the trustee asked me to preach he asked me to serve up the Lord's Supper and I did happily, under the Bingo Board no less.

 When I fully experienced "interim" pastoring (and now know that "interim" and "pastoring" are two words not necessarily related), I followed the white lighted cross up the road and took counsel with Br.
 Cliff.
-When a friend's family was going on long term churchlessness, I recommended them to Br.
+When a friend's family was going on long-term churchlessness, I recommended them to Br.
 Art in Vergennes.
-When a family member died this past summer, I went across the street in Cheshire Connecticut and received prayer from a AG missionary to Uruguay.
+When a family member died this past summer, I went across the street in Cheshire Connecticut and received prayer from an AG missionary to Uruguay.

 When I was joyfully walking the streets of the Fair Haven section of New Haven Connecticut on a stark late November morning in "stick season", past the devoted Mexican Soccer players in Criscuolo Park, I just had to go into an AG church at the corner of Chapel and Lloyd.
 I heard, in Spanish, the end of the sermon about a new level of intercessionary prayer and faith action for their city.

 I'm thinking "what's up with me always going back to all these AG churches Lord?"